kartrez/copy-code/apps/kilocode-docs/docs/basic-usage/connecting-providers.md

 ✅ **Fastest setup**

-- Sign in with Google or GitHub at kilo.ai
+- Sign in with Google or GitHub at gpt-chat.by
 - Free credits included for your first top-up
 - Zero API key management
 - Latest models available